gggraph/86adventure/README.md

 3 : Print text with your own bitmap font!

-4 : Drawing sprites from spritesheet.
+4 : Draw sprites from spritesheet.